victorers1/personal-blog/src/content/notes/android-14-course.md

 }
 ```

 The UI was built in a composable way, that is, joining small components together to compose a larger interface.
-Each component is a function annotated with the word `@Composable` and has a well defined interface that can be reused as many times as necessary.

 Here is an example of a custom `DropdownMenu` that receives its display texts and behavior in form of methods: